martinm07/flask-svelte-template/README.md

 });
 ```

 The build is created with "npm run build".
-This will place it in `svelte/dist/`, already following the structure of the Flask app thanks to `vite.config.ts`, and the `build-svelte.py` script will copy it over to `flaskapp` (or whatever you call it), deleting the old versions of file from the previous build using `distfiles.txt`, which it keeps updated automatically.
+This will place it in `svelte/dist/`, already following the structure of the Flask app thanks to `vite.config.ts`, and the `build-svelte.py` script will copy it over to `flaskapp` (or whatever you call it), deleting the old versions of files from the previous build using `distfiles.txt`, which it keeps updated automatically.

 The frontend still needs to communicate with the backend.
 One way to do this is with Jinja templating.
 However, that whole system is significantly neutered in this workflow.
 Any templating you want needs to be inside the `index.html` file, so you'd do something like this: